skelouse/capstone-stock-analysis/README.md

 ```

 ## NetworkBuilder
-> The **NetworkBuilder** has a series of functions like the below for actually searching the different parameters, getting each selection from the Hyperband.
+> The **NetworkBuilder** has a series of functions such as the below for searching the different parameters, getting each selection from the Hyperband.
 Here is a small cut-out of our input layer showcasing where the Hyperband makes choices.

 ```python
 input_neurons = hp.Choice('input_neurons', input_neurons)